 Setting Up Data Collection with the Target Pop-up Menu

-The Target pop-up menu in the Navigation bar is used to set both the device to collect data on and the app or process you will be collecting data on.
-Click on the Target pop-up menu to make your choice.
+The target pop-up menu in the toolbar is used to set both the device and the app or process on which you will be collecting data.
+Click on the target pop-up menu to make your choice.

-The Target pop-up menu provides you with three choices for collecting data:
+The Target pop-up menu provides you with the following main choices for collecting data:

 All Processes.
 Collects data from all processes currently running on the system.